 The route is known to be fast, mostly because it’s flat and due to the mild English spring climate.
 That is why the London Marathon is popular among the elite and there have been several world records.
 You need to be fast to secure a ticket to this marathon race in the streets of London.

 What many people don’t know is that The London Marathon event has made a significant contribution to charity.
 Since its inception, the sporting event has managed to raise billions of £ with the help of millions of followers, contestants and celebrities.
 For example, the London Marathon raised £ 66.4 million, making it the highest amount for a one-day fundraising event.

 More than 120,000 aspiring runners usually sign up for the lottery registration, but only just under 5,000 of the starting numbers go to foreign runners.

-Start: The last Sunday in April (Usually) – Sunday 2 October 2022
+Start: The last Sunday in April – Sunday 23 April 2023

 The Chicago Marathon started in 1977 and is today one of the absolute largest Marathon events in the world.
 It has even had some years of severe cold, and once the race has been canceled due to failing sponsors.
 But the ugly duckling became beautiful.
 The requirements to participate are somewhat easier than for the others in the Major series.

 To be considered (Lottery method), you must be 16 years old and be able to run the 42,195 kilometers in less than 6 hours and 30 minutes.
 Participants come from all 50 U.S. states and more than 100 countries worldwide.
 The race takes place on a beautiful and fast route along Lake Michigan.
 On the last kilometers towards the finish line, you run towards the city’s beautiful skyline.